A Personalized Profile

 SDW

-As a Somatic Educator, Practitioner, and Breathing Instructor, I use the term Somaticist (not to be confused with Somatist) to best describe those who work in the field of Somatic Awareness.
-Having come full circle to the behavioral and cognitive aspects that interested me first, I now use the term Neuro-Somaticist a lot.
+As a Somatic Educator, Practitioner, and Breathing Instructor, I use the term "Somaticist" (not to be confused with "Somatist") to best describe those who work in the field of Somatic Awareness.
+Having come full circle to the behavioral and cognitive aspects that first interested me, I often use the term Neuro-Somaticist.
 Regardless, it all begins with the sensing of movement, position, and feelings or emotions.
 Over the years, I've noticed the tendency to treat Somatics and Breathing separately.
-However, I see them as one and the same, and often present both within a session.
+However, I see them as the same, and often present both within a session.
 For me, every aspect of breathing is somatic in nature, and every aspect of Somatics involves the breath.
 The two are inseparable.

 In early 2007, a bike accident changed everything!
-A painful limp ended any physical activity for 18 months.
-Eventually, with my limited knowledge of functionally-applied somatics, I began to walk , but in a newly focused and purposeful manner.
-I was shocked to discover one day that jogging was less painful than walking, and eventually came to understand why.
-Thus in August of 2008 I began running (sorry..."jogging") daily, something I hadn't done for 40 years.
-When I one day mentioned to several runners that it would be cool to "run Boston someday", they laughed at me!
+A painful limp ended my physical activities for 18 months.
+Eventually, with my limited knowledge of functionally-applied somatics, I began to walk using focused attention.
+I was shocked to discover one day that jogging was less painful than walking, and soon came to understand why.
+Thus, in August of 2008, I began running (sorry..." jogging"), something I hadn't done for 40 years.
+When I mentioned to several runners that it would be cool to "run Boston someday", they laughed at me!
 With stringent time-qualifying brackets, the Boston Marathon often remains on one's "bucket list" for a lifetime.
-As a once decent runner, that burned in me all the way home ...so that very night I registered for a December marathon that could qualify me for Boston.
-I did reach that goal, and returned to Boston 5 more times, winning the silver medal for my division in 2012, and gold in another big event that year.
+As a once decent runner, their response burned in me all the way home ...so that very night I registered for a December marathon that could qualify me for Boston.
+I achieved that goal, and returned to Boston 5 more times, winning the silver medal for my division in 2012, and gold in another big event that year.
 Sadly, I never again saw those three who had laughed at me.

-Life happens, and time becomes precious, so in 2015 I moved to shorter events.
-On a hot July morning, I won a 2nd National Championship title (10,000 meters), a half century later, to honor my father.
-Fifty years earlier, our newspaper showed him lifting me at the airport, having Quarterbacked the 1960 Pop Warner World Champions in football.
-I had sat and talked with Walt Disney in his office and been kissed by teen heartthrob Annette Funicello).
-Does it get any better for a 12yr old?
-Now it had all come full circle, gifing my father on his 100th birthday, to match his black eye from a fall.
-So glad I didn't wait, as he died soon afterward.
-The following year, I happened upon a series of online posts from a woman in Berlin who was critiquing top finishers in major events.
-The observations and comments were almost identical to my own.
-Eventually I reached out to connect, and realized I had seen her chosen format, "Feldenkrais", profiled in a news article 10 years earlier but had brushed it off.
-If I had read further I would have seen how closely it resembled what I was already doing, and how genius the creator was.
+As work demands grew, I trained for shorter events.
+On a hot July morning in 2015, I won a 2nd National Championship title (Running), a half-century after a different one, in honor of my father.
+Fifty years earlier, the newspaper showed him lifting me at the airport, having quarterbacked the 1960 Pop Warner World Champions in football.
+I had chatted with Walt Disney in his office as he lunched, and been kissed by teen heartthrob Annette Funicello.
+Does it get any better for a 12-year-old?
+Now it had all come full circle, gifting my father with a national title on his 100th birthday, to complement his black eye from a fall.
+It was good timing, as he died soon afterward.
+The following year, I happened upon a series of online posts from a woman in Berlin who was analyzing running form in major events.
+The observations and comments were strangely identical to my own.
+Eventually, I reached out to connect and realized I had seen her methodology, "Feldenkrais", profiled in a news article 10 years earlier but had brushed it off.
+If I had read further, I would have seen how closely it resembled what I was already doing, and how genius the creator was.
 He had literally been a pioneer in Neuro-Plasticity, as much so as Paul Bach-y-Rita had been, just differing in approach.
-So a shout out to Jae Gruenke for giving me a reason to look again.
+So a shout-out to Jae Gruenke for giving me a reason to look again.